mrKlar/IBM-RPG/README.md

 # IBM-RPG
 Contains notes/examples/programs for learning how to code with IBM RPG.
-Code found in [BOLIB/](https://github.com/barrettotte/RPGLE/tree/master/BOLIB)
+Code is found in [BOLIB/](https://github.com/barrettotte/RPGLE/tree/master/BOLIB)

 Obviously, these notes aren't great.
 But, I figured I would make these as a self reference.
 I doubt anyone is going to be looking to learn RPG after a few more years.

+I was going to have some examples of Fixed-Format RPG, but for some reason I could never get any examples to work right.
+So, this will all be in RPG Free-Format.

 ## Files/Directories
 | **Name** | **Description** |